by Anne Fletcher MS, RD

 In Weight Loss Confidential: How Teens Lose Weight and Keep It Off – and What They Wish Parents Knew by Anne Fletcher M.S.
 R.D., Parents get a candid picture of teen perspectives regarding achieving a healthy weight, alongside research-based advice, and testimonials from leading experts in the field.
 The objective, yet gentle tone of this book is a welcome introduction for all parents who have a teen that struggles with being overweight.
 Using real-life stories from teens who have overcome major obstacles to reach and maintain healthy weights, the reader will be invited into the complex world that teens encounter, and will be empowered with practical strategies to support, rather than hinder, the weight loss goals of their own children.
-This book addresses myths surrounding teen weight, common reasons that teens carry extra pounds, and ways for parents to avoid blunders that are made when trying to help or motivate their teens.
 The final section of the book is devoted to providing resources for parents and teens, such as websites and established weight loss programs.
 This is an excellent book for parents who wish to nurture a healthy home environment regarding weight, health, and body image for children of all ages.

 First, they should really evaluate the personality type of the teen, and determine what experience would be best for them.
 My book provides a great checklist of things to look for in teen weight loss programs.
 A few things to keep in mind: